valentinpi/lattice-watering/HWSETUP.md

 |    DRV8833 |         OUT1 |          RED |       PUMP |
 |       PUMP |        GREEN |          GND | SAMR21XPRO |

 Now you can connect the two boards and flash the border router and node firmwares.
-After that, you can disconnect the
+After that, you can disconnect the node from the PC and connect it to an external power supply, e.g. the battery or the powerbank.
+Finally, connect the tube to the pump by sticking onto the bit that is on the outside of the motor.
+The other end should obviously point towards a plant.
+Ours was about three meters long, so we cut off parts of it.
+The pump shall be submerged in water during operation.

 ## References